There are many weight loss diets out there.

-It's a low-calorie diet and can be split into four phases — two weight loss phases and two maintenance phases.
+The Dukan diet is a high-protein, low-carb weight loss diet split into four phases — two weight loss phases and two maintenance phases.

 How long you stay in each phase depends on how much weight you need to lose.
 Each phase has its own dietary pattern.

-Weight loss: In one study, women following the Dukan diet ate about 1,000 calories and 100 grams of protein per day and lost an average of 33 lbs (15 kg) in 8–10 weeks (
+Weight loss: In one study, women following the Dukan diet ate about 1,000 calories and 100 grams of protein per day and lost an average of 33 pounds (15 kg) in 8–10 weeks (

 The Dukan diet has not been tested in quality human studies.
 The diet may cause weight loss, but it also may slow down your metabolism and make you lose muscle mass along with fat mass.

 Generally, a low-fat diet provides around 30% of its calories as fat.

-Many studies have shown that this diet is ineffective for weight loss in the long term.
+Studies reveal that this diet is ineffective for weight loss in the long term.

-Proponents of the ultra low-fat diet claim that traditional low-fat diets are not low-fat enough and fat intakes needs to stay under 10% of total calories to produce health benefits and weight loss.
+Proponents of the ultra-low-fat diet claim that traditional low-fat diets are not low enough in fat and that fat intake needs to stay under 10% of total calories to produce health benefits and weight loss.

-Weight loss: This diet has been shown to be very successful for weight loss among obese individuals.
-In one study, obese individuals lost an average of 140 lbs (63 kg) on an ultra low-fat diet termed the rice diet ( 67).
+Weight loss: This diet has proven very successful for weight loss among obese individuals.
+In one study, obese individuals lost an average of 140 pounds (63 kg) on an ultra-low-fat diet (

-Other benefits: Studies have shown that ultra low-fat diets can improve several risk factors for heart disease, including high blood pressure, high cholesterol and markers of inflammation (
+Other benefits: Studies suggest that ultra-low-fat diets can improve several risk factors for heart disease, including high blood pressure, high cholesterol, and markers of inflammation (

 The Atkins diet is the most well-known low-carb weight loss diet.